liutongl5/QMark-API/README.md

 ## Introduction
-Convert "Marked" RSS feed API from [Qingmang Magazine](https://qingmang.me/) into:
+Convert "Marked" RSS feed API from [Qingmang Magazine][QMagazine] into:
 + `JSON`
 + `<div>` DOM in pure `HTML`
 + `Markdown` (to be done)